-The Ethiopian FABLE country team comprises of 10 technical researchers and is led by a Policy Studies Institute (PSI).
-The team has been established with technical team members on research drawn from PSI itself and the Alliance of Bioversity International and the International Center for Tropical Agriculture (Alliance BI-CIAT).
+The FABLE Ethiopia team is led by the Policy Studies Institute (PSI) in collaboration with the Alliance of Bioversity International and the International Center for Tropical Agriculture (Alliance BI-CIAT).

 PSI is a government policy research think-tank established in 2018 with merger of the Ethiopian Development Research Institute and the FDRE Policy Study and Research Centre.
 PSI's mandate is to conduct research and policy analysis that provide evidence-based inputs for policymaking and policy implementation.
 The institute is engaged in the areas of macroeconomic and finance, environment and climate change, agricultural and rural development, human development and poverty, as well as governance issues.

-The Alliance BI-CIAT in Ethiopia focuses on the following cross-cutting research areas: food systems transformation hubs, improving food systems through agroecology, supporting peace and security through climate change mitigation, and improving cocoa and coffee systems through innovations and partnerships.
+The Alliance BI-CIAT in Ethiopia focuses on food systems transformation hubs, improving food systems through agroecology, supporting peace and security through climate change mitigation, and improving cocoa and coffee systems through innovations and partnerships.

-Priorities of the Ethiopian FABLE team are not limited but include agrobiodiversity, agriculture, climate change, digital inclusion, land-use system, gender inclusion, child and youth development, and employment.
+Priorities of the Ethiopian FABLE team include agrobiodiversity, agriculture, climate change, digital inclusion, land-use system, gender inclusion, child and youth development, and employment.